-Natural veld - good condition Natural veld with scattered aliens Natural veld with heavy alien infestation Veld dominated by alien species (vege scaped etation) % = Sport field % = % = 100 Cultivated land % = % = Paved surface (hard landscaping) % = % = Building or other structure % = Bar 6 = e soil 6 = Please note: The Depart impact(s) of the proposed sialist input/studies depend ne groundc over and poten Are there any rare or end on the site angered flora or fauna species (including red list s species) present YES NO X If YES, specify and expla in: ban area as defined in species (including red list s the Regulations) or within dius of the site.
-YES NO X If YES, specify and expla in: er natural features present t on the site?
-YES NO X If YES, specify and expla IN: Was a specialist consulte If yes complete specialist ting this section E YES NO X Name of the specialist: Qualification(s) of the spe Postal address: Postal code: Telephone: E-mail: Cell: Fax: Are any further specialist If YES, specify: studies recommended by the specialist?
-YES NO X If YES, is such a report(s) If YES list the specialist re L YES NO X Signature of specialist: Date:
+Natural veld - good condition Natural veld with scattered aliens Natural veld with heavy alien infestation Veld dominated by alien species (vege scaped etation) % = Sport field % = % = Cultivated land % = 100 Cultivated land Paved surface Building or other Bare s Please note: The Depart impact(s) of the proposed cialist input/studies depend ing on the nature of t he groundc over and poten Are there any rare or end on the site angered flora or fauna species (including red list s species) present YES NO X If YES, specify and explai in: ban area as defined in species (including red list s the Regulations) or within dius of the site.
+YES NO X If YES, specify and explain in: Are there any special or s If YES, specify and explai er natural features present t on the site?
+YES NO X Was a specialist consulte If yes complete specialist Name of the specialist: ting this section C YES NO X Qualification(s) of the spe Postal address: Postal code: ecialist: Telephone: E-mail: Cell: Fax: Are any further specialist If YES, specify: studies recommended by the specialist?
+YES NO X If YES, is such a report(s) If YES list the specialist re YES NO X Signature of specialist: Date: